 (E) In the event of an occurrence as set forth in paragraph (D) of this rule, the licensee will either:

 (1) Begin decommissioning the site, and any separate building, room or outdoor area that contains residual radioactivity so that the site, building, room and outdoor area are suitable for release in accordance with Chapter 3748. of the Revised Code and the rules adopted thereunder; or

 (G) The director may grant a request to extend the twelve-month time period to submit a decommissioning plan established in paragraph (E)(2) of this rule provided that the director determines that the alternative schedule is necessary to the effective conduct of decommissioning operations and that the extension is not detrimental to the public health and safety or the environment and is otherwise in the public interest.
-The extension request must be submitted no later than thirty days after the occurrence for which notification is required.
-Decommissioning set forth in paragraph (E)(2) of this rule may not commence until the director has made a determination on the extension request.
+The extension request will be submitted no later than thirty days after the occurrence for which notification is prescribed.
+Decommissioning set forth in paragraph (E)(2) of this rule will not commence until the director has made a determination on the extension request.

-(1) If required by license condition; or
+(1) If prescribed by license condition; or

 (2) If the procedures and activities necessary to carry out decommissioning of the site or separate building, room, or outdoor area have not been previously approved by the director and these procedures could increase potential health and safety risk to workers or to the public, such as in any of the following cases:

 (a) Decommissioning procedures would involve techniques not applied routinely during cleanup or maintenance operations;